Tuesday 29 October 1940

 The fighting is wild and wooly all afternoon.
 There are Luftwaffe planes going every which way, including a diversionary attack on the London docks by Epr210.
 There were planes falling out of the sky in all directions, most of them German.

-After dark, the main targets are London, Birmingham, Liverpool and Coventry.
-As during the day, the raids are spread out all across southern England.
+After dark, the main targets are London, Birmingham, Liverpool, and Coventry.
+The raids are spread out all across southern England.
 One bomber raids Bristol, another causes a fire at the Wrays Optical Works which destroys the factory.
-Junkers Ju 88s act as dive bombers (all Luftwaffe bombers are required to have dive-bombing capability), attacking airfields in East Anglia, Lincolnshire, and Yorkshire.
+Junkers Ju 88s act as dive bombers (all Luftwaffe bombers are required to have some dive-bombing capability), attacking airfields in East Anglia, Lincolnshire, and Yorkshire.

 The Luftwaffe drops mines in the Thames Estuary.
 These include new acoustic mines, which explode due to noise caused by ship propellers.
 One of the mines is recovered by two Royal Naval Volunteer Reserve officers in the River Ogmore for study.